Is Table Stakes.

 Everywhere you turn, people say that success requires you to be unique.
 “No two snowflakes are alike.
 No two fingerprints are similar.
 Be unique.”
 They say it with the back of the hand attitude that makes it sound simple and easy.
 But do you know what an exacting term uniqueness is?
 The dictionary defines the word as “being the only one.”
 So unless you place a modifier such as fairly in front of unique, the word is absolute with no room for variety or compromise.
 You can’t be a little unique any more than you can be a little excellent, a little perfect or a little pregnant.
 Unique is unconditional.
 You either are or you ain’t.

 Think about how few successful people actually pass the strict dictionary definition of unique.
-We all balance on the shoulders of giants and even the most successful among us built their success on what came before.
+We all on the shoulders of giants and even the most successful among us built their success on what came before.

 Let me be as clear as I can — success does not require uniqueness, certainly not in the fingerprint or snowflake category.
 Instead, it requires that your audience can see and understand your authentic difference.